TheaFrances/Coleoid_genome_topology_2025/4. Differential TAD analysis/README.md

 - Categorises change types (e.g. Split, Merge, Strength Change) and normalises them as percentages per chromosome and across the genome.
 - Outputs a summary table with differential TAD counts and percentages and a stacked bar plot showing differential TAD distributions across comparisons.

-## Upset plot of shared differential TADs across samples
+## UpSet plot of shared differential TADs across samples

 The script [`diff_TAD_overlap_upset_plot.R`](diff_TAD_overlap_upset_plot.R) visualises the overlap of differential TAD boundaries across all stage comparisons in *E. scolopes* using an UpSet plot.